shyamz-22/apprunner-go-runtime-app/README.md

 ## Create a GitHub connection

-Go to AppRunner [Github Connections] and create a new connection.
+Go to AppRunner [Connected Accounts] and create a new connection.
 You will need the `ARN` of this resource for setting up the CloudFormation Stack

 > [!IMPORTANT]